silaspe/maths/docs/rand.md

 .

 it's $11:25$ ish, and I just hit commit.
-This was the closest call since, well, this website was created on october $31$st $2023$
+This was the closest call since, well, since this website was created on october $31$st $2023$